NuGet/Home/accepted/2024/[TS]PMUI-Readme-rendering.md

 1. Are we okay with pulling ReadMe exclusively from NuGet.org?
     - Yes
 1. Where are the ReadMe files saved in a package?
     - There are examples of them being in root folder as well as a _content folder.
+    - Can use Nuget.Packaging to get ReadMe location from nuspec.
 1. What do we want the UX to be when an exception or error occurs while reading a ReadMe file?
 1. Do we want the ReadMe to update whenever a new version is selected for the current package?
+    Yes.
 <!-- What parts of the proposal do you expect to resolve before this gets accepted? -->
 <!-- What parts of the proposal need to be resolved before the proposal is stabilized? -->
 <!-- What related issues would you consider out of scope for this proposal but can be addressed in the future? -->

 ## Future Possibilities
+Currently there is no way to access the Readme.md without downloading the nupgk.
+The server team has the ability to return us the MD but this isn't documented.
+We could make a change to the NuGet API to include RawReadmeUrl which a link to download the MarkDown.

 <!-- What future possibilities can you think of that this proposal would help with? -->